-- To access your machine from your Android device, you must first download and install the remote server for the download links found here.
+- To access your machine from your Android device, you must first download and install the remote server for the download links.

 - Once you download the MSIAfterburnerRemoteServer.zip file, extract the file to your PC and run MSIAfterburnerRemoteServer.exe.
-Once installed, it should appear in the system tray.
-Click on it and copy the IP address shown at the bottom (you will need it for the MSI Afterburner application).
+Once installed it should appear in the system tray.
+Click on it and copy the IP address shown below (you will need it for the MSI Afterburner application).

 After downloading the MSI Afterburner App for Android on your Android device and installing MSI Afterburner Remote Server on your PC:

 - Open the application and click on the settings.

 - In the settings select ‘Host IP Address‘ and enter the IP address you got from the MSI Afterburner Remote Server (it should be something like 192.168.101.22:82).